Willie Applegarth: Biography

-In November 1914, Applegarth turned professional and in 1922 emigrated to America, where he became the track and association football coach at Mercersburg Academy in Pennsylvania.
+In November 1914, Applegarth turned professional and, in 1922, emigrated to America, where he became the track and association football coach at Mercersburg Academy in Pennsylvania.
 He also played for Brooklyn in the American Soccer League.
-In 1925 he retired from sport and began working as a welder at the General Electric Company, where he stayed until 1955.
-He died aged 68, in the same year that his British 100 yd record of 9.8 s was finally broken.
+In 1925, he retired from sport and began working as a welder at the General Electric Company, where he stayed until 1955.
+He died aged 68, in the same year his British 100 yd record of 9.8 s was finally broken.